For IP professionals

 - How do you want to protect your invention?

 - You can keep the invention secret,

 which is, to a certain extent, a cheap, permanent form of protection.
-However, someone else can discover your solution and use it freely.
+However, someone else could discover your solution and use it freely.

 - You can protect the invention with a patent.

-As a patent owner, you can commercially use your invention and prohibit others from the economic utilizaton (e.g., producing, seling, or importing) of your invention for a maximum of 20 years.
+As a patent owner, you can commercially use your invention and prohibit others from the economic utilisation (e.g., production, sale, or import) of your invention for a maximum of 20 years.
 This allows you to recoup the money you invested in development and to make a profit.
-In return, so to speak, you must accurately describe your invention and disclose it (in Switzerland, inventions are electronically published at www.swissreg.ch 18 months after the date of filing, or, if applicable, the priority date).
+In return, so to speak, you must accurately describe your invention and disclose it (in Switzerland, inventions are electronically published on www.swissreg.ch 18 months after the date of filing, or, if applicable, the priority date).
 Patent protection promotes technological progress by allowing the state of the art of a technology to be disseminated.
 Others can freely access the knowledge and use it as a starting point for advancing their own research.
 Whatever is not published in the patent application and thus kept secret is not protected.

 - Or, you can publish an invention without patenting it.